czielinski/hanzifreq/README.md

 ### Split large input files into smaller ones

-In the `script/` directory you can find the `split.sh` helper script.
+In the `hanzifreq/` directory you can find the `split.sh` helper script.
 Use it to split a large input file into smaller ones, which can be analyzed in parallel.
 Run it via `./split.sh zhwiki-latest-pages-articles.xml`.
 You will find the smaller input files in the `input/` directory.

 ### Analyzing and combining

-Finally run `./calculate_freq.py input/` to analyze all files and `./combine_freq.py input/` to combine everything and generate the output.
+Then run `./calculate_freq.py input/` to analyze all files and `./combine_freq.py input/` to combine everything and generate the output.
 You can find an HTML table of the 10000 most common Chinese characters of the corpus in the file `output/frequencies.html`.

 ### Precomputed frequencies